 Lums Pond State Park

-Fall Foliage in Delaware - 2015
+Fall Foliage in Delaware

-Here are some of Delaware’s top spots for fall foliage – and remember, they’re also great places to visit any time of year!
+Here are some of Delaware’s top spots for fall foliage.
+And remember, they’re also great places to visit any time of year!

--- In Delaware, fall sightseers traditionally flock to the wooded country roads that trace their way through “Chateau Country” in the northern part of the state, home to such year-round attractions as Winterthur Museum, Garden and Library, Hagley Museum and Library and Nemours Mansion and Gardens, where Delaware’s fall foliage enjoys a regal setting.
+-- In Delaware, fall sightseers traditionally flock to the country roads that wind their way through “Chateau Country” in the northern part of the state, home to such year-round attractions as Winterthur Museum, Garden and Library, Hagley Museum and Library and Nemours Mansion and Gardens, where Delaware’s fall foliage enjoys a regal setting.

--- There’s even a chance to get up-close-and-personal with fall’s natural beauty at the Mount Cuba Center, a horticultural center in scenic northwestern Delaware that features a variety of autumn programs, including a photography stroll and native plant walks.
+-- There’s even a chance to get up-close-and-personal with fall’s natural beauty at the Mt.
+Cuba Center, a horticultural center in scenic northwestern Delaware that features a variety of autumn programs, including a photography stroll and native plant walks.